-As well as considering your mattress, you should also consider styles of bedding including the type of bedsheets you use, the type of pillows and the duvets or blankets you may use.
+As well as considering your mattress, you should also consider styles of king size bedding including the type of bedsheets you use, the type of pillows and the duvets or blankets you may use.
 All of these can have just as much impact on the comfort of your bed.

 Bedsheets come in various materials.
 Cotton is the most common material but quality can vary massively.
 If you’re looking for ultimate comfort, a high thread count cotton weave such as Egyptian cotton could be your best option.